Update to be published in Autumn 2020

 Purposeful speaking and listening activities support the development of pupils’ language capability and provides a foundation for thinking and communication.
 Purposeful activities include:

-Schools should focus on core classroom teaching strategies, which improve literacy for the whole class.
-However, even when excellent classroom teaching is occurring, it is likely that a small number of children will also require more focused literacy instruction to make expected progress.
+Schools should initially focus on ensuring they offer high quality in-class support for the whole class.
+However, even when excellent classroom teaching is in place, it is likely that a small but significant number of children will require additional targeted literacy support.

 Teaching can be adapted by: